agilista/numbers_to_words_tests/README.md

 *   Count any failing test at the end of the exercise as a 10 line forfeit

+*   For compile to another language languages (such as coffeescript etc) the generated files will be treated as classes would be in Java or C# and not counted

 Every participant should stick to the spirit of the rules and not the letter.
 If you're unsure whether you'll fall foul of competition rules, shout about it :o)